open-telemetry/oteps/text/0165-instrumentation-api.md

 ### AttributesExtractor

-`AttribuesExtractor` allows populating attributes from a library's request and response domain objects.
+`AttribuetsExtractor` allows populating attributes from a library's request and response domain objects.

 The `AttributesExtractor` interface itself is two callbacks that are called from `start` and `end`